stgloorious/simple-battery-log/README.md

 You will need:

 - Python 3 with csv, matplotlib and numpy
-- Basic linux utilities (bash, date, echo etc.)
+- Basic linux utilities (bash, date, echo, cron etc.)

 ## Remarks
 On my system, the output file `BAT0.log` looks like this: